 The BS in Middle Grades Education program consists of extensive field-based learning and integrated, cross-disciplinary course work.
 The curriculum and the field experiences prepare teacher candidates to address the human relations and diversity within the public schools.
 The Middle Grades Education program is organized in cohorts led by mentor leaders.
 A cohort is a group of students who begins and ends a program at the same time.
 The teacher candidates take courses together providing program offerings that enhance the opportunities for developing collaboration that will eventually help the students as they work in schools and in the community.

-The Middle Grades Education program is designed to prepare prospective teachers of children in grades 4-8.
-In addition to field placements in elementary and middle school classrooms throughout the two years in the program, teacher candidates will take courses to support two areas of concentration: English/language arts and your choice of either science, mathematics or social science.
+The Middle Grades Education program is designed to prepare prospective teachers of young adolescents in grades 4-8.
+In addition to field placements in elementary and middle grades classrooms throughout the two years in the program, teacher candidates will take courses to support two areas of concentration: English/language arts and a choice of either mathematics, science, or social science.

 For admission into the Middle Grades Education program, professional courses are primarily taken in the third and fourth years.
-After being officially accepted to Georgia College, students must apply before the third Friday in January to be accepted into a College of Education teacher education program beginning the next fall.
+After being officially accepted to Georgia College, students must apply on or before the third Friday in January to be considered for acceptance into a College of Education teacher education program beginning the next fall.
 Cohort application packets are available online in October, and acceptance is competitive.

 Dr. Nancy Mizelle

 Pre-Early Childhood Education, Pre-Middle Grades Education, Pre-Special Education

 202A Kilpatrick Education Center | Campus Box 70

 Milledgeville, GA 31061